FlorianCliquet/Pokedex/README.md

 ## Author

-This project was developed by [Florian Cliquet].
+This project was developed by Florian Cliquet.

 ## License